BhavShah01/ConSciR/README.md

 ## Examples

-This is a basic example of some commons tasks:
+This section demonstrates some common tasks you can perform with the ConSciR package.

-- Load packages
+- **Load packages**
+  Load ConSciR and some commonly used tidyverse packages for data manipulation and plotting.

 ``` r
 library(ConSciR)